folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 Now, try removing the big broad spectral lines at the following wavelengths:
 383, 397, 410 ($H \delta$), 434 ($H \gamma$), 438, 447, 656 ($H \alpha$), 855, 860, 866, 875, 886, 901, and 905 nm.

-If we adjust the width of the search bins later, we will not have to worry about new points appearing on the same line.
+If we adjust the width of the search bins later, we will not have to worry about new points appearing inside these lines, since we have removed them.

 In some instances, we will have spectral lines that exist on the overlapping edge of two orders like $H \alpha$ and $H \beta$.
 For some lines, this can be managed by having the `fill order edge gaps` option turned on (it defaults to on).
-Then, for that excluded region, the program use the nearest "good" fit point from the neighboring order to constrain the polynomial from this order.
+Then, for that excluded region, the program use the nearest "good" fit point from the neighboring order to constrain the polynomial for this order.
 If the fluxes from different orders agree well (the flat fielding and blaze correction are good) this is helpful.
 If the blaze correction is particularly bad you may want to turn this off.

 When you have removed a large part of an order from the fit, the polynomial may have too high a degree for the remaining part of the order.
 This problem is most common in Balmer lines and other very wide features.
 It mostly shows up as the fit polynomial curving too much inside the region that has been excluded.
 Here is an example of that around $H\delta$: